Accessing the Router Portal

 Where can the router password be changed?

-- In the Router Portal under the tab Router ➜ Password, this can also be changed (however, the old password must be known).
+- This can also be changed in the router portal under the Router ➜ Password tab (however, the old password must be known).

-How can the Gateway IP be recognized if it is not typically 192.168.1.1?
+How can the gateway IP be identified if it is not the typical 192.168.1.1?

-Therefore, the Gateway IP address must be checked directly in the router portal.
-For BNS or EC-S, the Gateway IP can be viewed in the respective dashboard.
+Therefore, the gateway IP address must be checked directly in the router portal.
+For BNS or EC-S, the gateway IP can be viewed in the respective dashboard.